 First off let’s have a deep look at what the general masses of Australia do when it comes to deposits for their first home.
 These facts, taken from the Australian Bureau of Statistics here (one of my favourite sites), gives us the following information from 2007-2008: So from this graph is pretty easy to see that the vast majority (14% + 22% + 23% + 22% = 81%) of FHB’s in Australia have between a 0% and 20% deposit.
 Assuming an average house price of around $300,000, that’s anywhere in between $0 and $60,000… quite a large gap.
 If you take just the < 5% to 20% range you get 67% and anywhere from around $3,000 to $60,000… still not much help!

 Now it turns out that this “decent sized house deposit” figure gets even harder to calculate because it of course depends on where you’re buying.
 The average for Australia is $45,000, however if you’re buying in NSW then the average is $61,000 and if you’re in Tasmania it’s only $16,000!
-It’s also made clear from the statistics that the vast majority of First Home Buyers have their deposit made up of the First Home Owners grant as well as their personal savings.
+It’s also made clear from the statistics that the vast majority of First Home Buyers have their deposit made up of their personal savings and the First Home Owners Grant, which you find info on here:

 So that $16,000 for example could be made up of $7,000 in First Home Owner grants for an existing home and $9,000 in personal savings.
 Not to mention that these FHOG’s differ from state to state in Australia so it all gets quite complicated very quickly.
 So let’s break that above graph down a bit more so you as an individual can see how you’re doing compared to your other fellow state members: